srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 13. Select the **Resources** tab, then in actions select deallocate for deallocate the VM, it will be Cost effective.

+### Review
+In this lab, you have completed:
+- Create the virtual machine
+- Connect to the virtual machine
+- Host a Basic Website on your New Cloud VM

 ## You have successfully completed this lab.